• Skip to main content

 The steps for this buffalo cauliflower dip recipe are pretty simple, all you need to do is:

-1. Bake cauliflower.
+1. Bake the cauliflower.

-2. Blend sauce.
+2. Blend the sauce.

-3. Pulse baked cauliflower into sauce.
+3. Pulse the baked cauliflower into the sauce.

-4. Pour into a baking dish.
+4. Pour the mixture into a baking dish.

 5. Bake and devour!